aazahrou/aspirethemes.github.io/_docs/east-ghost.md

 Once you enabled this feature, the form will appear in the single post page.

-You can read more about [Subscribers](http://support.ghost.org/subscribers-beta/)
+You can read more about [Subscribers Beta](https://help.ghost.org/hc/en-us/articles/224089787-Subscribers-Beta).

 ---

 ### Google Analytics

-To integrate Google Analytics, I would recommend reading [How do I add Google Analytics to my blog?](http://support.ghost.org/add-google-analytics-blog/) by Ghost.
+To integrate Google Analytics, I would recommend reading [Google Analytics](https://help.ghost.org/hc/en-us/articles/115000450512-Google-Analytics) integration steps by Ghost.

 ---